lorik-aliuu/LMS/README.md

 LMS (Library Management System) – Project Documentation Overview

 LMS is a modern library management system built using .NET 9 Web API for the backend and Next.js for the frontend.
-It provides role-based access for users and admins, real-time notifications, AI-powered insights, and recommendations.
+It provides role-based access for users and admins, real-time notifications, AI-powered summaries,personal insights and user habits, and recommendations.
 The system is fully containerized using Docker and orchestrated with Docker Compose.
 It follows Clean Architecture with separation of concerns across API, Application, Infrastructure, and Domain layers.

 Tech stack